 Trading Education

 A symmetrical triangle is a neutral chart pattern formed by converging trendlines - a descending upper line and an ascending lower line - that can break in either direction.
-Bulkowski ranks it near the bottom of all patterns for post-breakout performance, but busted downward breakouts (which occur 48% of the time) produce an exceptional 52% average gain - making pattern failure the better trade.
+Bulkowski ranks it 36 out of 39 bullish patterns and calls its raw performance “awful,” but his busted-pattern rule (price moves less than 5% then reverses out the opposite side) often produces a larger, more reliable move than the original breakout would have - making pattern failure the better trade.

-Statistical Note: The success rates and performance data cited in this guide are based on Thomas Bulkowski's Encyclopedia of Chart Patterns (3rd Edition), the most comprehensive quantitative analysis of chart patterns ever published.
+Statistical Note: The success rates and performance data cited in this guide come from Thomas Bulkowski's most recent published statistics at thepatternsite.com (data updated 8/26/2020, based on 3,000+ perfect bull-market trades) - the most comprehensive public dataset for chart pattern performance.
 Cryptocurrency markets exhibit higher volatility than traditional markets, which impacts pattern reliability.

 The symmetrical triangle is one of the most commonly identified chart patterns in crypto, yet it is also one of the most misunderstood.
 The widely cited “70% success rate” that floats around trading education content masks a more complicated statistical reality.
 Bulkowski's research ranks symmetrical triangles near the bottom of all chart patterns for post-breakout performance.
 Understanding this gap between perception and statistical reality is what separates profitable triangle traders from the rest.